DcortezMeleth/DcortezMeleth.github.io/_posts/2019-2-03-silent_mockito.md

 title: Unnecessary stubbing in new Mockito
 ---

+If you are here I guess you have also encountered UnnecessaryStubbingException in your code.
+Probably after migrating to new Mockito version or refactoring some parts of your codebase.
+In this article will try to investigate what this exception means to us and how to resolve it.

 ### New Feature

 With version 2.x _Mockito_ introduced a new feature.
 Since than all mocks which were unused are during test causes test to fail with [UnnecessaryStubbingException](https://github.com/mockito/mockito/blob/release/2.x/src/main/java/org/mockito/exceptions/misusing/UnnecessaryStubbingException.java).
 I have tried to dig for a issue with reasoning for this but all I managed to achieve is finding [commit](https://github.com/mockito/mockito/commit/0214dbfec662f920f9180539b774840249398aa6#diff-6d2ff66e977b4dedb5417e0a2778057c) which created the aforementioned exception.
 It's quite interesting that there is no evidence of this feature even on long [release notes](https://github.com/mockito/mockito/blob/release/2.x/doc/release-notes/official.md) list.
 Nevertheless it's here from early **2.0.0** beta version of Mockito library.